notescreatoruser/notecreatorapp/README.md

-# Getting started with Note Creator Demo
+# Getting started with Note Creator App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).